Performance rating (work measurement)

 There are several methods of performance rating.
 The simplest and most common method is based on speed or pace.
 Dexterity and effectiveness are also important considerations when assessing performance.
 Standard performance is denoted as 100.
 A performance rating greater than 100 means the worker's performance is more than standard, and less than 100 means the worker's performance is less than standard.
-It is important to note that standard performance is not necessarily the performance level expected of workers, the term standard can be misleading.
+Standard performance is not necessarily the performance level expected of workers.
 For example, a standard performance rating of a worker walking is 4.5 miles/hour.
-The ratings is used in conjunction with a timing study to level out actual time (observed time) taken by the worker under observation.
+The rating is used in conjunction with a timing study to level out actual time (observed time) taken by the worker under observation.
 This leads to a basic minute value (observed time/100*rating).
 This balances out fast and slow workers to get to a standard/average time.
 Standard at a 100 is not a percentage, it simply makes the calculations easier.
 Most companies that set targets using work study methods will set it at a level of around 85, not 100.